Arthur Reade: Early life

+Political career

 In 1921, Reade joined the Communist Party of Great Britain (CPGB), and he launched The Free Oxford, an influential communist journal.
 Contributors to Free Oxford included Edward Carpenter, Louis Golding, A. E. Coppard, Edgell Rickword and Richard Hughes.
-Reade was expelled from the university in December, by the Vice-Chancellor Doctor Lewis Farnell.
+Reade was expelled from the university in December, by the Vice-Chancellor, Lewis Richard Farnell.
 Farnell objected to Reade's publishing of Free Oxford, and he accused Reade of "advocating the methods of the Red Terror."
 Reade received widespread sympathy in the press, but was not readmitted, and focused on journalism, especially for the Workers' Weekly and Labour Monthly, working closely with Rajani Palme Dutt.
 In 1924, he became business manager of the Labour Monthly, and also served on the London District Committee of the CPGB.

 Reade was a supporter of Trotsky.
 He was the first British communist to describe himself as a Trotskyist, and from late 1924 this led him to fall out of favour in the CPGB.
 He was removed from his party posts, and went travelling in Greece and the Balkans.
 He returned to the UK in 1928, resigning from the CPGB and joining the Labour Party.
 He stood for his new party in Abingdon at the 1929 UK general election, taking third place, with 12.5% of the vote.

 In 1930, Reade joined the Inner Temple and studied to become a barrister.
 He resigned from the Labour Party in 1931, briefly joining the New Party, but then rejoined Labour.
 By 1936, he was disappointed with Labour's opposition to rearmament, and defected to the National Labour Organisation.
 He continued to regard himself as a supporter of Trotsky, and wrote in opposition to the Moscow Trials.
 He was adopted as the party's Prospective Parliamentary Candidate for Bristol East, but no election was held until 1945, by which time he had left politics.

+Military service

 In 1940, Reade joined the British Army, and the following year was appointed to the Special Operations Executive, becoming its head of administration.

-In November 1942 he was sent on a mission to blow up HMS York which was lying partly submerged in Suda Bay before the Germans could relaunch it.
+In November 1942 he was sent on a mission with fellow SOE agent with Xan Fielding to blow up HMS York which was lying partly submerged in Suda Bay before the Germans could relaunch it.
 The mission was considered suicidal and he was only supplied with faulty explosives, so the mission was aborted, and he was extracted in May 1943.
 Reade was sent back to England, but cleared of any errors, and instead promoted to major.

+For his wartime service Reade was appointed to the Distinguished Service Order and awarded the Military Cross.
+In January 1947 he was admitted as a Serving Brother of the Order of St John.